SmarDex-Ecosystem/usdn-contracts/script/README.md

 Required environment variables: `INIT_LONG_AMOUNT` and `DEPLOYER_ADDRESS`.

-If running on mainnet, remenber to deploy the USDN token first with the `00_DeployUSDN.s.sol` script and set the `USDN_ADDRESS` environment variable.
+If running on mainnet, remember to deploy the USDN token first with the `00_DeployUSDN.s.sol` script and set the `USDN_ADDRESS` environment variable.

 ### Environment variables: